Creative Partnerships Awards

 Emerging Philanthropy Leadership Award | For an individual who is new to the philanthropic sector (within the last five years) and whose leadership and contribution to the arts is shaping the future of philanthropy and private giving in Australia’s cultural sector.

-Read about the 2019 Award winners.
+Read about the 2021 Award recipients.